IsReal8a/instana-basic-otel/README.md

 It's based on [Alessandro Crotti's otel project](https://github.com/alessandrocrotti/instana-exporter-test).

-For an elaborated Instana Otel demo please got to the [otel-shop](https://github.com/instana/otel-shop).
+For an elaborated Instana Otel demo please go to the [otel-shop](https://github.com/instana/otel-shop) project.

 ## Setup
 First create an `.env` file with the following: